Töltött Káposzta / Stuffed Cabbage Rolls

 *When the cabbage is cooked, the leaves should be completely translucent, with the filling visible through them.

-- First, set a large pot of water to boil and when it boils add a pinch of salt and the juice of one lemon.
+- Set a large pot of water to boil.
+Once it boils add a pinch of salt and the juice of one lemon.

-- Cut the tough core of the cabbage out and add the cabbage (still whole) to the boiling water.
+- Cut out the tough core of the cabbage out, and add the cabbage (still whole) to the boiling water.

 - Once the cabbage cooks, it will fall apart, leaf by leaf.
-Using tongs pull these leaves off and set them on a strainer to rest.
+Using tongs, pull these leaves off and set them in a strainer to rest.

-- Collect the leaves and, cutting out the tough vein in the middle, slice them into roughly 4’’ by 4’’ sheets.
-(2-3 sheets can be cut from one leaf of cabbage)
+- Collect the leaves and, cutting out the tough vein in the middle, slice them into roughly 4-by-4-inch sheets.
+Two to three sheets can be cut from one leaf of cabbage.

-- Combine ½ qt tomato juice, 2 cups of the hot water which the cabbage leaves cooked in and 1 bouillon cube in a small bowl until the bouillon dissolves.
-Put aside.
+- Combine a half quart of tomato juice, two cups of the hot water that the cabbage leaves cooked in, and one bouillon cube in a small bowl until the bouillon dissolves.
+Set aside.

-- Peel and very finely chop 2 onions.
+- Peel and very finely chop two onions.

-- Put these into a pot with 6.5 oz. of vegetable oil, so that the oil covers the onion.
+- Put these into a pot with 6.5 ounces of vegetable oil, so that the oil covers the onion.
 Cook these until the onion softens and becomes translucent.
-Add about 1.5 oz. of water.
+Add about 1.5 ounces of water.
 Don’t let the onions touch direct heat.
 They should not be caramelized but cooked.

-- Layer fresh summer savory, if available (or 2-3 Tbsp of the dry herb), and 3 Tbsp of fresh dill on the bottom of a large pot.
-On top of these we individual lay enough cabbage leaves to cover the herbs.
-Next add, 3-4 thin slices of the smoked bacon and pour ¼ cup of oil onto the surface.
+- Layer fresh summer savory (or two to three tablespoons of the dry herb) and three tablespoons of fresh dill on the bottom of a large pot.
+On top of these, lay enough cabbage leaves one by one to cover the herbs.
+Add three to four thin slices of the smoked bacon and pour a quarter cup of oil onto the surface.

-- In a medium bowl, combine the pork, uncooked rice, salt, pepper, cooled down cooked onion, 2 tbsp. of paprika and about ½ qt of tomato juice.
-Also add 1 dissolved cube of bouillon and mix it all together.
+- In a medium bowl, combine the pork, uncooked rice, salt, pepper, cooled down cooked onion, two tablespoons of paprika, and about a half quart of tomato juice.
+Also add one dissolved cube of bouillon and mix it all together.

-- Taking a cabbage leaf, add about a 1 inch by 2 Tbsp of the meat-rice mixture in the center of the sheet and wrap it up into roll, a bit like a miniature burrito.
+- Taking a cabbage leaf, add about two tablespoons of the meat-rice mixture in the center of the sheet and wrap it up into roll, a bit like a miniature burrito.
 Place it into the pot, on top of the slices of bacon.

 - Repeat this with as many cabbage leaf rolls as it takes to form an entire layer.
-Place them close together side by side.
-This will help them stay wrapped up tight instead of coming apart during the cooking process.
+Place them close together, side by side.
+This will help them stay wrapped up tight during the cooking process.
 Stack layers on top of each other.

-- When all the stuffed cabbage logs have been laid into the pot, chop the remaining bit of cabbage (the tougher, cooked stems and leaves too small the wrap into) and chop them up.
+- When all the stuffed cabbage logs have been laid into the pot, chop the remaining bit of cabbage (the tougher, cooked stems and leaves too small to wrap).
 Sprinkle these over the stuffed rolls.
 These will help keep the steam in, allowing the stuffed cabbage to cook faster.
 Also, we do not want to waste anything!

-- Pour the tomato juice, water, bouillon mixture over the top of the cabbage.
+- Pour the tomato juice, water, and bouillon mixture over the top of the cabbage.

 - Cover the pot and bring to a boil.
-Once at a boil, reduce heat to medium and cook for 1-1.5 hours, until the cabbage leaves become completely translucent.
+Once at a boil, reduce heat to medium and cook for sixty to ninety minutes, until the cabbage leaves become completely translucent.

-- Serve with a side of bread, topped with some sour cream.
+- Serve with a side of bread, topped with sour cream.